 The Department of Otolaryngology—Head and Neck Surgery offers educational and professional development experiences year-round, including weekly Grand Rounds, where faculty, residents, medical students and guest speakers give presentations on the latest in medicine and research.
-The department also hosts annual events, including an Anatomy and Histopathology Course that’s offered in July, and the Manion-Lingeman Lecture and Research Seminar each spring semester.
+The department also hosts annual events, such as the Anatomy and Histopathology Course and the Manion-Lingeman Lecture and Research Seminar.

 Anatomy and Histopathology of the Head, Neck and Temporal Bone